caseyh/crt-mod/README.md

 ## Version

 The current version is 2.0rev1.
-This is dependant on THIS project, not any predecessor.
+This is dependent on THIS project, not any predecessor.

 ##Installation